THAILAND/UKRAINE

 Some looked at problems associated with land rights: there have been a number of murders and arrests in the south of the country where forests are being cleared by loggers or for crops.
 Others worked in the north of the country where Burmese refugees have fled across the border.

-Training took place in stages over two, one-week courses.
-Stage one focused on the technical aspects of using a smartphone for filming and editing, as well as basic storytelling techniques.
+Training took place in stages over two one-week courses.
+Stage one focused on the technical aspects of using a smartphone for filming and editing as well as basic storytelling techniques.

-Course participants then had to conceive an idea for a film, before returning for a second week where they were helped to develop the idea into a professional-quality video.
+Course participants then had to conceive an idea for a film before returning for a second week where they were helped to develop the idea into a professional-quality video.

 The programme, funded by the British embassy in Bangkok, covered a wide range of topics, including:

 • Bo, who works for non-for-profit, online newspaper Prachatai, was making a film called 'The Jeans' about student protesters killed in a university massacre in 1976.
-He interviewed a victim’s sister at an exhibition where the jeans her was brother was wearing when he died were on show.
+He interviewed a victim’s sister at an exhibition where the jeans her brother was wearing when he died were on show.
 The emotional interview captured the loss and anguish over the deaths.

 • Plot works for the Cross Cultural Foundation, an organisation which works on justice and the protection, promotion and monitoring of human rights in Thailand.
 He told the story of a grandmother who lived in a neighbourhood of Bangkok that was about to be demolished to make way for luxury housing.
 She talked movingly about her joy at being able to look after her granddaughter after school in the tight-knit community but how the destruction would change that forever.